 - No debugging capability

-Arduino is excellent if you have a specific aim in mind, such as a project to check the health of your plants or your home brew kit.
+Arduino is excellent if you have a specific aim in mind, such as a project to check the health of your plants or monitor your home brew kit.
 It is also pretty good for putting together a basic robot controller.
-However, you will not learn anything about microcontrollers and how to write code for them in better languages such as C. You will also miss out on the basics like logic and program planning.
+However, you will not learn anything about microcontrollers and how to write code for them in better languages such as C. You will also miss out on the basics of programming like logic and program planning.

 Alternatives to Arduino